 I did a quick search on Google to learn more about collagen and what happens with collagen production as we get older.

 Collagen and its production as we age

-I’ve learnt that collagen is a protein found naturally in the body and helps our skin looking young by maintaining its elasticity and keeping it firm and smooth.
+I’ve learnt that collagen is a protein found naturally in the body and helps our skin look young by maintaining its elasticity and keeping it firm and smooth.
 As we age our bodies produce less collagen and this results in the common signs of ageing such as wrinkles and sagging skin.

-There are certain things you can do to boost collagen in your skin and one of them is including more fruits and vegetables into your diet.
+There are certain things you can do to boost collagen in your skin and one of them is including more fruits and vegetables in your diet.
 This is how you increase your intake of vitamin C and other antioxidants which are all important for collagen production.
 Vitamin C is also beneficial when applied to the skin topically.

 So it’s a good thing that Antipodes eye cream is rich in vitamin C which comes from the New Zealand kiwifruit.
 The cream also contains other ingredients which help to maintain skin youthfulness.
 More about them later.

 But when does the collagen production in our skin start to decline?
 You may be surprised but as soon as you turn 20, the dermis layer of your skin will produce 1% less collagen each year.
 In your 30s you will start to see more fine lines and wrinkles appearing so it’s important to use effective natural skin care products as early as you can.
 Prevention is always better than dealing with already existing ‘issues’!

 The key ingredients that you will find in this eye cream are as follows:

 - Kiwi Fruit Seed Oil – this oil contains around 60% of Alpha-Linolenic Acid (ALA) or Omega 3 as well as is a rich source of Vitamin C and Vitamin E. Helps maintain skin moisture and repairs damaged tissue.